 Morgan Stanley said they will take responsibility for greenhouse gas emissions from projects that they finance.
-Similarly, JP Morgan and Goldman Sachs announced they will stop funding Arctic oil & gas projects, increase internal restrictions on the funding of fossil fuel ventures, and spend much more on sustainable projects.
-These are just a couple examples of business decisions that are a direct result of activist shareholder proposals from the 2020 proxy season, not to mention years of political pressure.
+Similarly, JP Morgan and Goldman Sachs announced they will stop funding Arctic oil and gas projects.
+They’ll also increase internal restrictions on the funding of fossil fuel ventures and spend more on sustainable projects.
+These announcements are the direct result of activist shareholder proposals from previous proxy resolutions, plus years of political pressure.

-Moves like this are known as “sustainable finance.”
-As of late, any financial service that integrates environmental, social and governance (ESG) criteria into its business decisions can claim this title.
-Sustainable finance touts the strong belief that money should be used for good.
-At first glance, it sounds like a wonderful thing.
-But in practice, banks use the umbrella of “sustainable finance” to accept responsibility for carbon emissions from organizations they are only tangentially related to, giving them carte blanche to increase fossil fuel restrictions on their own customers.
+Moves like this fall under the umbrella of “sustainable finance.”
+Any financial service that integrates environmental, social and governance (ESG) criteria into its business strategy can claim this rationale.
+The foundational the principle of sustainable finance is that money should be used for good.
+At first glance, who would disagree?
+But in practice, banks use the umbrella of “sustainable finance” to accept responsibility for carbon emissions from organizations they are only tangentially related to.
+In effect, they then have carte blanche to increase fossil fuel restrictions on their own customers.
 That sets a chilling precedent for other banks and organizations.

-Danielle Fugere, president of As You Sow, a shareholder activist group, stated, “Access to capital will increasingly be tied to a company’s ability to reduce its emissions at the rate and scope necessary to align with the Paris goal.”
+Danielle Fugere is the president of As You Sow, a shareholder activist group.
+She recognized the bludgeon banks could play on companies who cannot reduce emissions at a speed acceptable to shareholder activists when she stated, “Access to capital will increasingly be tied to a company’s ability to reduce its emissions at the rate and scope necessary to align with the Paris goal.”

-Some major banks will now base their decision on whether or not a company will receive funding on their success in reaching, or striving to reach, Paris Climate Agreement standards.
-These standards are not only almost impossible to achieve, but also take years to measure improvements and are expensive to implement.
-And most importantly to shareholders, these changes often do little to improve the company’s profitability.
+Some major banks will now base their decision on whether to partner with company on their success in reaching, or striving to reach, Paris Climate Agreement standards.
+These standards are not only almost impossible and deeply expensive; they also take years to measure improvements.
+And most importantly to shareholders, these changes often fail to improve the company’s profitability.

-As with most things sustainability related, political activists seem to only consider what should be removed and don’t consider what it could be replaced with.
-For example, banning reusable plastics requires an increase in paper products, and therefore, cutting down more trees.
+As with most sustainability-related objectives, political activists focus only on what should be torn down, not on its replacement.
+For example, banning reusable plastics requires an increase in paper products, resulting in more downed trees.
 What will the adverse effects be on the environment, economy, and your portfolio if fossil fuels are divested?

 However, these banks appear to be making these changes only to appease the political activists yelling the loudest.
-Sustainability goals continue to be a moving target, and regulating by these ever-changing standards could prove to be a poor business decision.
+Sustainability goals continue to be a moving target, and regulating by these ever-changing standards will prove to be a bad for business.